true-async/php-true-async-rfc/structured_concurrency.md

 function task()
 {
     spawn function {
-        //
+        // ...
     };

     spawn function {
-        //
+        // ...
     };
 }

 spawn task();
 ```

-What exactly did the programmer intend to achieve?
+* What exactly did the programmer intend to achieve?
-Why did they define two coroutines inside another one?
+* Why did they define two coroutines inside another one?
-What is the purpose?
+* What is the purpose?

+And:

-If the two coroutines inside `task()` are completely independent of it, why do they exist within it?
+* If the two coroutines inside `task()` are completely independent of it, why do they exist within it?
-If the two coroutines depend on `task()`, in what way do they rely on it?
+* If the two coroutines depend on `task()`, in what way do they rely on it?
-If a language allows a programmer to write code that has no meaningful purpose,
+* If a language allows a programmer to write code that has no meaningful purpose,
 are we really doing everything correctly?

 Structured concurrency helps answer the questions above
-by defining a model for interaction between coroutines.
+by defining a model for *interaction between coroutines*.

-It helps answer three key questions:
+**It helps answer three key questions:**

 * Should the coroutine's execution be awaited?
 * When a coroutine completes, which other coroutines should also be completed?